 This is HUGE for me. the more I work on myself, the better it is for my family.
 Susy Parker, author of Saving Sarah and an ADHD mama,too, talks about this on her blog and podcast.
 Our children are here to teach us something…..they are our greatest gift.

 We just need to slow down, take time and take a closer look at what our kid might be stirring up inourselves.

 My own mother died when I was 4, leaving a huge wound that I covered up for most of my life.
 With the birth of my first son, it all came rushing in…the fear of losing someone close to me is immense.
-I am sure I passed this anxiety on to my son.
+I am sure I passed this anxiety on to him.

+I’ve been in and out of therapy, myself for years.
 And as I heal myself, my son’s anxiety lessens.
 I am learning to have an enormous amount of compassion for the both of us – I need it as much as he does….

-Have Compassion for Myself
+Have Compassion for yourself